RELATED TOPICS

 If your previous higher education’s subject matter sufficiently overlaps with the content of one or more DAE modules, you can consider applying for an exemption.
 You can apply up to 15 days after the start of the academic year or enrolment date (if you missed the start).

-To apply, please send an email to trajectbegeleidingdae@howest.be and state which module you wish to be exempt from.
-Be sure to provide a course overview of the relevant modules from your previous education as well as a grade sheet or certificate.
+You can submit your application via your student dashboard once you've completed your re-enrolment.
+Be sure to provide a course overview of the relevant modules from your previous education as well as an official grade sheet or certificate.

-A DAE study track counselor will process your application and will pass on his or her decision to you soon after.
-Should you apply for an exemption after the start of the academic year it would be wise to keep attending all classes until an approval for exemption has been obtained.
+The DAE study track counselor will then process your application and will pass on his or her decision to you soon after.

 Can I pursue a master’s degree at DAE?